 An objective is used to specify the overall goal of a conservation planning problem.
 All conservation planning problems involve minimizing or maximizing some kind of objective.
 For instance, the planner may require a solution that conserves enough habitat for each species while minimizing the overall cost of the reserve network.
 Alternatively, the planner may require a solution that maximizes the number of conserved species while ensuring that the cost of the reserve network does not exceed the budget.
+Please note that all conservation planning problems require an objective function, and attempting to solve a problem without an objective will result in an error.

 Details